tychoish/buildcloth/README.rst

 Overview
 --------

-Buildcloth is a Python library for specifying and maintaining build system descriptions (e.g. :term:`Makefile` and :term:`ninja.build` files,) using to encode build logic and generation.
-Buildcloth is great for projects that:

-- want to encode the logic of build processes in Python rather than in a build system's own syntax *but* don't want to implement a custom build automation tool.

-- want to integrate components and data from Python applications or other data sources without needing to maintain cumbersome and redundant build scripts.

-- want to use familiar unit testing tools to ensure correctness for build systems.
+Buildcloth is a Python library for specifying build systems.
+You can think of Buildcloth as a meta-build toolkit, but it's really about defining and maintaining complex multi-stage processes as easily as possible.
+There are three different tools in the buildcloth toolkit:

+- Simple procedural interfaces for generating build system definition files for `Make`_ and `Ninja`_, in easy to use Python.

+- A higher level cross-tool abstraction layer for specifying build-rules that you can use to generate :term:`Makefile` and :term:`ninja.build` output.

+- A simple stage-based Python tool for defining and running concurrent (i.e. multiprocessing) Python-based build systems with minimal overhead.

+Although these components are distinct and are available for independent use, they provide a basis for building and combining ad-hoc tools to orchestrate and implement build systems, without risking insanity or fragility.

 Features
 --------

-- Buildcloth provides interface for generating both `Ninja`_ and `Make`_ build systems.

-- Buildcloth is agnostic about your approach to storing build generator data: the build cloth system may generate build system from YAML files, database systems, or derive information from the source directly.
+- Buildcloth is agnostic about your approach to storing build generator data: the build cloth system may generate build systems from YAML or JSON files, database systems, derive information from the source directly.

+- If you're comfortable with basic Python code and understand your build process, you can use Buildcloth.

-- Buildcloth minimizes the amount of Make or Ninja-specific knowledge required to engineer an effective build system.
+  For generating Make and Ninja files, Buildcloth minimizes the amount of Make or Ninja-specific knowledge required to engineer an effective build system.
 At the same time, the build-system output can be *very* human readable, which makes debugging easier and minimizes dependence on buildcloth.

+  For stage-based builds, Buildcloth provides straight forward idiomatic Python tools for defining a build system.

-- Buildcloth is attempting to insulate build system implementation from your build system, making it easier to transition between (and test) Make, Ninja, and potentially other tools.
+- Buildcloth is attempting to insulate build system implementation from your build system, making it easier to transition between (and test) Make, Ninja, and potentially other custom tools.

 .. _`Ninja`:http://martine.github.com/ninja/
 .. _`Make`:http://www.gnu.org/software/make/manual/make.html

 Use
 ---